How to Increase Cross-Selling to Grow Faster

 Cross-selling involves purposefully marketing and selling additional value-added products and services to existing customers that complement what they have already purchased or are considering buying.
 Cross-selling is an effective business sales training technique designed to:

-Success at cross-selling requires that a salesperson has the confidence, competence, and conviction to help customers see the value of adding on complementary products or services.
+Assuming that your practice areas, products, and services can complement one other, success at cross-selling requires that a salesperson has the sales confidence, sales competence, and sales conviction to help customers see the value of adding on complementary products or services.

 A Mistake that Too Many Sales Leaders Make